crvouga/headless-combobox/readme.md

 - 🌳 Simple pure functional [Elm](https://elm-lang.org/)-like API
 - 💼 Works anywhere JavaScript works.
   - React Native
+  - Vanilla JS & HTML
   - Vue
   - Node.js
   - Redux (Since the API is just pure functions)
-  - Any legacy JS framework
+  - Any JS framework
-  - etc.

 ## Cons

 - 🧠 Headless.
 You do have to write your own styles.
 - 🔌 Framework agnostic.
 You do have to write error prone adapter code.
 - 🌳 [Elm](https://elm-lang.org/)-like API.
-Some people may hate that.
+People may hate that.
 - 📚 Missing good documentation.
+The only way to learn this library is through the examples.
 - 🧪 Missing automated tests.
 (This is one is on the agenda)

 ## Good use cases are